 As they get older, they’ll start to develop their pincer grasp.
 This means coordinating their index finger and thumb to pinch a small object (like some grated cheese).
-Developing the pincer skill is an important milestone in your baby’s fine motor development.
+Developing the pincer skill is an essential milestone in your baby’s fine motor development.

 Babies typically develop this skill between 9 and 10 months, although this can vary because babies develop at different rates.

-You can offer smaller pieces of food before nine months so your baby can practice, but don’t be surprised if it takes quite a while for them to master the skillfully.
+You can offer smaller pieces of food before nine months so your baby can practice, but don’t be surprised if it takes quite a while for them to master them skillfully.
 By 12 months, most babies have usually perfected it.
 But each baby is different.

 If you provide ALL tiny pieces of food, it might take a frustratingly long time for your baby to fill their tummy.
-So, it’s fine to continue to offer large graspable food, too, even when they’ve mastered their pincer grip.
+So, it’s OK to continue to offer large graspable food, too, even when they’ve mastered their pincer grip.

 How many teeth does my baby need to introduce finger food safely?

-Babies generally get their first molars from 14 months onwards and their second ones from 25 months onwards, so we can’t wait for these to appear before introducing finger foods.
+Babies generally get their first molars from 14 months onwards and their second ones from 25 months on, so we can’t wait for these to appear before introducing finger foods.
 It would be far too late.

-First finger foods should be soft and easily squashable between your fingers.
+First, finger foods should be soft and easily squashable between your fingers.
 That way, your baby can mash the food between their tongue and the roof of their mouth, making it safe to swallow.